-You will be notified of the BLA's decision in writing.
-If your licence is granted, you will also receive a licence certificate which may include conditions or restrictions to achieve equivalency with your recognised licence.
+You will be notified of the BLA's decision via myCAV.
+If your registration is granted, you can view and print a copy of your licence certificate in your myCAV account, which may include conditions or restrictions to achieve equivalency with your recognised licence.

 Once your licence is recognised, the Conveyancers Act 2006 and its Regulations govern your conduct as a conveyancer and your ongoing eligibility to work in the Victorian conveyancing industry.
 You should familiarise yourself with your ongoing obligations and licensing requirements in Victoria.

 Conditions on a licence